HealthMamba: An Uncertainty-aware Spatiotemporal Graph State Space Model for Effective and Reliable Healthcare Facility Visit Prediction: Evaluation

 \subsection{Prediction under Abnormal Situations (RQ 4)}

-A key challenge in healthcare facility visit prediction is handling abnormal scenarios, such as public emergencies and extreme weather events, which usually cause sudden deviations in visit patterns.
-Accurate and reliable prediction under these abnormal scenarios is critical for emergency preparedness and resource allocation.
-We utilize two representative events to show the effectiveness of our method: (1) the COVID-19 pandemic lockdown in Los Angeles County, California (March 2020), where the statewide stay-at-home order caused a sudden drop in healthcare facility visits, and (2) Hurricane Hanna in Texas (July 2020), which caused a sudden surge in emergency healthcare facility visits.
+A key challenge in healthcare visit prediction is handling abnormal scenarios (e.g., emergencies, extreme weather) that cause sudden pattern deviations.
+We evaluate \m on two representative events: the COVID-19 lockdown in LA County (March 2020) causing a sudden drop in visits, and Hurricane Hanna in Texas (July 2020) triggering a surge.
 As shown in Figure~\ref{anomaly}, under these situations, \m successfully maintained accurate predictions, and ground truth values are also within the prediction intervals in most cases, whereas the best baseline struggled to adapt to these abrupt changes.
 These results highlight \m's superior adaptability to both demand surges and drops under abnormal scenarios.